looztra/kubesplit/README.md

 - Empty resources are ignored
 - Each resource found in the input is stored in a file with a name reflecting the name of the resource and its _kubernetes_ kind
 - Cluster-wide resources (namespaces, clusterroles, clusterrolebindings) are stored in the root directory of the output, namespaced resources are stored in a subdirectory named like the namespace
-- By default, resources are prefixed
+- By default, resources are prefixed, use `--no-resource-prefix` to disable order prefixes
 - By default, quotes are preserved, use `--no-quotes-preserved` to disable quotes unless needed (for boolean and numbers if they were provided in the input as for the moment Kubesplit is not aware of the fact that only kubernetes annotations and environment variables require string)
 - By default, dash elements in list are pushed inwards, you can disable this behaviour with the `-d`/`--no-dash-inwards` option
 - Comments are preserved